Skip to main content

 A cautionary tale about real-world testing needs for highly automated products (such as driverless cars).

-I "tested" Waymo on a short ride visiting colleagues last Fall.
-"Be careful, you break everything!"
+I "tested" Waymo on a short ride visiting colleagues last fall.
 I got in "The Wrong Waymo" which drove me in circles.
 How can all of the following be true? <extremely funny photos of unfolding events>

 How many crimes can one robocar commit?
 When human "test" drivers are present in the driver's seat, the accident statistics are worse.
 Police and the general public are now doing Waymo's real-world QA.